antmicro/rowhammer-tester/doc/playbook.rst

 Playbook
 ========

-`Playbook directory <https://github.com/antmicro/litex-rowhammer-tester/tree/master/rowhammer_tester/scripts/playbook>`_ contains a group of Python classes and scripts designed to ease the process of writing various rowhammer related tests.
-These tests can be executed against the hardware platform.
+The `Playbook directory <https://github.com/antmicro/litex-rowhammer-tester/tree/master/rowhammer_tester/scripts/playbook>`_ contains a group of Python classes and scripts designed to simplify the process of writing various rowhammer-related tests.
+These tests can be executed against a hardware platform.

 Payload
 -------

 Tests are generated as ``payload`` data.
-After generation, this data is transferred to a memory area in device reserved for this purpose - called ``payload memory``.
-Payload consists of instruction list that can be interpreted by ``payload executor`` module in hardware.
-Payload executor translates these instructions into DRAM commands.
-Payload executor connects directly to the DRAM PHY, bypassing DRAM controller as explained in :ref:`architecture`.
+After generation, this data is transferred to a memory area in the device reserved for this purpose called ``payload memory``.
+The payload contains an instruction list that can be interpreted by the``payload executor`` module in hardware.
+The payload executor translates these instructions into DRAM commands.
+The payload executor connects directly to the DRAM PHY, bypassing DRAM controller, as explained in :ref:`architecture`.

 Changing payload memory size
 ****************************

 Payload memory size can be changed.
-Of course it can't exceed memory available on a hardware platform used.
+Of course it can't exceed the memory available on the hardware platform used.
-Currently payload memory size is defined in `common.py <https://github.com/antmicro/litex-rowhammer-tester/blob/master/rowhammer_tester/targets/common.py>`_, as an argument to LiteX:
+Currently, the payload memory size is defined in `common.py <https://github.com/antmicro/litex-rowhammer-tester/blob/master/rowhammer_tester/targets/common.py>`_, as an argument to LiteX:

 .. code-block:: python

   add_argument("--payload-size", default="1024", help="Payload memory size in bytes")

-Examples shown in this chapter don't require any changes.
-When writing your own :ref:`configurations` you may need to change the default value.
+The examples shown in this chapter don't require any changes.
+When writing your own :ref:`configurations`, you may need to change the default value.

 Row mapping
 -----------

-When dealing with DRAM modules the physical layout of memory rows in hardware can be different then logical numbers assigned to them.
-The nature of rowhammer attack is that only physically adjacent rows are affected by `aggresor row`.
-To deal with the problem of disparity between physical location and logical enumeration we implement different mapping strategies:
+In the case of DRAM modules, the physical layout of the memory rows in hardware can be different from the logical numbers assigned to them.
+The nature of rowhammer attack is that only the physically adjacent rows are affected by the `aggresor row`.
+To deal with the problem of disparity between physical location and logical enumeration, we various mapping strategies can be implemented:

 * ``TrivialRowMapping`` - logical address is the same as physical one
 * ``TypeARowMapping`` - more complex mapping method, reverse-engineered as a part of `this research <https://download.vusec.net/papers/hammertime_raid18.pdf>`_